 If you’re nuts for that gorgeous coco-nutty taste, then you’ll love our Nakd Cocoa Coconut bar.

+Another great use of coconut oil is to keep your skin soft and supple.
 When coconut oil is used after a bath or shower – especially after exfoliating – it leaves the skin silky smooth, healthy and youthful.
 Because it’s a “light” oil, you can effectively use coconut oil for dry skin as it absorbs very well, with the added benefit of no nasty chemicals being absorbed along with it!